-Home » PowerShell Tips » Stop-Process – Kill Proces using PowerShell
+Home » PowerShell Tips » PowerShell Stop-Process – How to Kill Process If Running

-Stop-Process PowerShell cmdlet stops the process if running.
-You can kill the process if running using the process name, process Id (PID), or process object to Stop-Process.
+The Stop-Process PowerShell cmdlet stops the process if running.
+You can kill the process if running by using the process name, process ID (PID), or process object with the Stop-Process cmdlet in PowerShell.

-In this article, I will explain how to stop the process if running in PowerShell using process name, process id on the local system.
+In this article, I will explain how to stop the process if running in PowerShell using the process name, and process ID on the local system.

 Syntax